jabbott7335/ce-pe-bootcamp/docs/cn/podman.md

 You have successfully completed this lab!
 Let's take a look at what you learned and did today:

-- Learned about Dockerfile.
+- Learned about the Containerfile.
-- Learned about docker images.
+- Learned about podman images.
-- Learned about docker containers.
+- Learned about podman containers.
-- Learned about multi-stage docker builds.
+- Learned about multi-stage podman builds.
-- Ran the Greetings service on Docker.
+- Ran the Greetings service on Podman.